Kalyan9639/IIT-Delhi-AI-Projects/AI Powered Medical Image Analysis/README.md

 NexusMed AI is an industry-grade, end-to-end artificial intelligence application designed to detect Pneumonia from chest X-ray radiographs.
 The exact decision-making process of the model is fully transparent through **Grad-CAM Attention Maps**, making it a highly reliable and explainable medical tool.

-Coupled with a beautifully designed, hardware-accelerated "Billion-Dollar Aesthetic" user interface, NexusMed AI seamlessly bridges complex deep learning models with accessible medical diagnostics.
+Coupled with a beautifully designed user interface, NexusMed AI seamlessly bridges complex deep learning models with accessible medical diagnostics.

 ---